cheeyeo/tfod_rcnn_example/README.md

 ### Local Setup and training process

-* Download the [LISA Traffic signs dataset] into this working dir as 'lisa'.
-Create a subdir of 'records' and 'experiments'
+Below describes the steps I took to train the [LISA Traffic signs dataset] using TFOD API.

-* Run `python build_lisa_records.py` which will output the training/test records and a labels mapping file to 'records' subdir.
-We need this during training phase.
+* Clone the m1l0/tfod tooklit and use it as the base working directory.

-* Clone the TFOD models zoo into local working dir of this repo and run the following:
+* Clone the TFOD models zoo into base working directory as **models** and run the following:

 ```
 git clone https://github.com/tensorflow/models.git